-Emergency Removal: At any point in the process, a respondent may be subject to removal from the campus activity on an emergency basis, provided that an individualized safety and risk analysis (conducted by or in conjunction with the WTAMU behavioral intervention team) has determined that an immediate threat to the physical health or safety of any student or other individual arising from the allegations justifies removal and provides the respondent with notice and opportunity to challenge the decision immediately following the removal.
-Upon being removed, any student respondent must be granted the opportunity for a hearing within 5 business days to review whether or not the removal is warranted.
+AP/TIX may remove a student from an education program or activity on an emergency basis only after an individualized safety and risk analysis has determined that the student is an immediate threat to the physical health or safety of any other student or individual arising from the allegations.
+AP/TIX must provide the removed student with notice and opportunity to challenge the decision immediately following the removal.
+Upon being removed, the removed student must be granted the opportunity for a hearing within 5 business days to review whether or not the removal is warranted.
 The outcome of this hearing is not subject to appeal and is not a disciplinary action.
-This does not preclude suspending with pay, reassigning, and/or placing an employee in another type of temporary status pending completion of the investigation and final resolution of the allegations.
-These actions are not considered a disciplinary action.